queryluke/masseffect-5e/static/data/rules/02-11-choose-equipment.md

 variability, whereas short-lived races (salarians and vorcha) have a high variability.

 Your Strength score limits the amount of gear you can carry and armor you can wear.
-Try not to purchase equipment with a total weight exceeding your Strength score times 2. "[Using Ability Scores](needsLink)" has more information on carrying capacity.
+Try not to purchase equipment with a total weight exceeding your Strength score times 2. <nuxt-link to="/phb/rules/using-ability-scores#strength">Using Ability Scores</nuxt-link>
+has more information on carrying capacity.

 ### Armor Class